reactiveui/website/reactiveui/docs/handbook/commands/canceling.md

 > **Note** At first glance there may appear to be an irresolvable circular dependency between `CancelableCommand` and `CancelCommand`.
 However, note that `CancelableCommand` does not need to resolve its execution pipeline until it is executed.
 So as long as `CancelCommand` exists before `CancelableCommand` is executed, the circular dependency is resolved.

-## Cancellation with the Task Parallel Library
+## Cancelation with the Task Parallel Library

-Cancellation in the TPL is handled with `CancellationToken` and `CancellationTokenSource`.
+Cancelation in the TPL is handled with `CancellationToken` and `CancellationTokenSource`.
 Rx operators that provide TPL integration will normally have overloads that will pass you a `CancellationToken` with which to create your `Task`.
 The idea of these overloads is that the `CancellationToken` you receive will be canceled if the subscription is disposed.
 So you should pass the token through to all relevant asynchronous operations. `ReactiveCommand` provides similar overloads for `CreateFromTask`.

 Consider the following example: